Health Insurance Marketplace

 - Earning up to 133% of the federal poverty level

 - The federal poverty level is adjusted annually.
 In 2017, 133% of the poverty level for an individual was $16,040 or $32,718 for a family of four

 - A resident of Michigan

 Types of Plans Available in the Marketplace:

-Four tiers of coverage is available through the Marketplace:
+Four tiers of coverage are available through the Marketplace:

 - Bronze Level - These plans must cover 60% of expected health care costs.